Character: Fiona Weir Loudain

 Present Day: Some time has passed but the grief remains as does the pain, and the relationship with Fiona and Michael is strained.
 Now a rookie police officer, Fiona often uses her work to try to limit her interaction with Michael, sometimes lingering at the Esse Eck’s Club.
 She can hear the voices now and then in the crowd about the scandalous teen mother who murdered her child later mixed with the lustful musings of creeps comparing her to her whore mother, and softer words from those who pity her, and strained words or no words at all, just a look, from those who need help, who feel as isolated as some part of her does in their troubles.

-Aeden Loudain (9-ish) – Fiona’s son, died after falling out of an oak tree and going into a coma after taking a nap.
+Aeden Loudain (9-ish) [DECEASED]- Fiona’s son, died after falling out of an oak tree and going into a coma after taking a nap.

 Michael Loudain (26-ish) – Fiona’s troubled, PTSD-stricken, legal-pill popping addicted, philandering husband who can’t seem to get out of the pit he’s made of his life.

-Paul Weir (47-ish) – Fiona’s father, a good man, a groundskeeper for the Biltmore Estate.
+Paul Weir (47-ish) – Fiona’s father, a good man, dutiful to his family and work, a groundskeeper for the Biltmore Estate.
+His boss, Harold McNamara, is Paz’s father.
+He is Ash’s real father.

 Red Rockitus – Boner Banquet Track List